rickhull/buildar/README.md

 Using Buildar
 -------------
-Just integrate Buildar's [rakefile.rb](https://github.com/rickhull/buildar/raw/master/rakefile.rb) with your project's metadata and existing Rakefile.
-For the Rakefile, hopefully nothing conflicts, and you can just paste Buildar's rakefile.rb at the top.
+If you don't have a Rakefile, just start using Buildar's [rakefile.rb](https://github.com/rickhull/buildar/raw/master/rakefile.rb).
+Otherwise, copy and paste Buildar's rakefile.rb into your Rakefile.
+There may be some conflict over task names that you'll have to resolve.

 Alternative methods of getting a hold of rakefile.rb: